 Myth 1: Is Henna Good for your Hair?

 This is a popular myth that worries us the most.
-By not any means henna is bad for your hair.
+By no means is henna bad for your hair.
 The only henna that is bad for your hair is "black henna", also known as "Kali Mehndi".
 In general, there are 3 types of henna you can find in the market.

 - Natural Henna: Made from the leaves of the henna (Lawsonia inermis) plant.